camwestwood/xapi/recipes/note/create-case.md

 ```

 ## Result
-The result may contain the inital note attached to the case
+The result may contain the case text

 ``` javascript
 "result":{